updated May 3, 2019

-CONGRATULATIONS 2017 SENIOR HONORS STUDENTS!
-Six students have passed their senior honors defenses.
+CONGRATULATIONS 2020 SENIOR HONORS STUDENTS!
+Seven students have passed their senior honors defense.
 Well done!
-Below is a list of the students, their thesis title and the Professors who advised, taught and guided them.
+Below is a list of the students, their thesis title and the professors who advised, taught and guided them.
 These theses will be e-archived during the summer.

 All History Majors will be invited to apply to the Honors program at the beginning of September each year.